-During Q3 2022, the number of inpatient restoration orders decreased moderately by 8-percent.
-The number of inpatient competency restoration order admissions completed during Q3 was 123 orders; of the orders completed during Q3, the average days waiting for order completion statewide, between order for restoration and completion, was 28.0 days in Q3; and on time completions increased significantly in Q3, by 150-percent, but remain low at 19.5 percent overall.
-As time continues to elapse and distance from Q3 increases, a greater number of court orders originally signed in Q3 will be completed; thus, improving the number of orders completed and the percent completed.
+During Q1 2023, the number of inpatient restoration orders decreased slightly by 2.6 percent.
+The number of inpatient competency restoration order admissions completed during Q1 was 123 orders; of the orders completed during Q1, the average days waiting for order completion statewide, between order for restoration and completion, was 24.6 days in Q1; and 20.3 percent of completed orders were completed on-time.
+As time continues to elapse and distance from Q1 increases, a greater number of court orders originally signed in Q1 will be completed; thus, improving the number of orders completed and the percent completed.
 As additional orders continue to complete with elapsing time, other variables will perform negatively: average days waiting, number completed on time, and percent completed on time.
-As the Q3 2022 data continues to mature over the next several quarters, the performance variables are likely to resemble the preceding quarters much more closely.
+As the Q1 2023 data continues to mature over the next several quarters, the performance variables are likely to resemble the preceding quarters much more closely.